ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 The `gameOver` flag variable will be used to determine when the game is over.
-This will occur once the finish line is reached or the player box has collided with an obstacle, which we will add later.
+This will occur once the finish line is reached, or if the player box collides with an obstacle (we will add obstacles later).
 The number of obstacles is currently zero.
-The `obstaclesBoundingBoxes` will store a set of x, y and z positions of bounding boxes that describe the positions of all of our objects, excluding the player box.
+The `obstaclesBoundingBoxes` will store a set of x, y, and z positions of bounding boxes that describe the positions of all of our objects, excluding the player box.
 We will use these bounding boxes to detect collisions.

 In the `initializeBoxes` function, add the following lines at the bottom: